vadosnaprimer/pspkvm/trunk/Readme.txt

 	Left Trigger + Right Trigger + Triangle: Multi-tasking key (Click to return AMS and put MIDlet to background) Left Trigger + Right Trigger + Cross:    Exit current running MIDlet

+	In addition, most MIDlets will invoke your selected 'virtual keyboard' for involved text entry tasks.
+See notes on virtual keyboards below.

-- Multi tasking
+- Multitasking
-	In an application, pressing Left Trigger+Right Trigger+Triangle will send the currently running MIDlet to the background, and the AMS screen will be shown.
+	In any application, pressing Left Trigger+Right Trigger+Triangle will send the currently running MIDlet to the background, and the AMS screen will be shown.
 The backgrounded MIDlet is shown highlighted, and you can choose another MIDlet to run without stopping the previous MIDlet.
-To bring a midlet running in the background to the foreground, just click the MIDlet item from AMS.
+To bring a midlet running in the background to the foreground, just click the MIDlet item from AMS. iy
-	Note that currently we only enable run two MIDlets to run at the same time, will allow more in the future.
+	Note that currently we only allow two MIDlets to run at the same time; more will be allowed in the future.

 - Connect to network
 	Before a Java MIDlet can use the network, you need to connect your PSP to a WiFi hub.
-To set up this connection, select "Network Setup" in AMS (the 2nd item in the AMS MIDlets list), then all the wifi connections you've set up on your PSP will be listed.
-Select one and wait for an alert popup telling you if it's succeeded.
-Once it says "Successfully connected by profile xxx", that means your network is ready, and you can go back to the AMS and run MIDlets that use the network.
+To do this, select "Network Setup" in AMS (the second item in the AMS MIDlets list), then all the WiFi connections you've set up on your PSP will be listed.
+Select one and wait for an alert popup telling you it's succeeded.
+Once it says "Successfully connected by profile xxx", your network is ready, and you can go back to the AMS and run MIDlets that use the network.
 	*Tips for 3.xx OE users: you don't have to set up network in the "Network Setup" menu.
 When the first MIDlet want to access the network, a PSP network setup dialog will popup and prompt you to start a connection.
 And also, you can press "L+R+Square" at any time to call up the network setup dialog.

 - Select device to emulate